All About Equine Animal Rescue, Inc. | CA

 Bria's Story

-In general, there is a lot of activity around AAE, including vehicle and foot traffic in and out of paddock/pasture areas, mucking with wheelbarrows, grooming and care activities, tractor and trailering, and weekly farrier visits.
-There are resident dogs, cats, goats, cows, a mini donkey, a mini mule, and mini horses, as well as various wildlife, including frequent turkeys, squirrels, rabbits, deer, coyotes, and bobcats in and around paddock/pasture areas.
+In general, there is a lot of activity around AAE, including vehicle and foot traffic in and out of paddock/pasture areas, mucking with wheelbarrows, grooming and care activities, tractor work, facility work, and weekly farrier visits.
+There are resident dogs, cats, goats, pigs, cows, a mini donkey, a mini mule, and mini horses, as well as various wildlife, including frequent turkeys, squirrels, rabbits, deer, coyotes, and bobcats in and around paddock/pasture areas.
 Tractors are used in and around pasture/paddock areas, trucks deliver feed, and a squeeze is occasionally used for unloading hay.
 A portion of AAE is situated along a highway with high-speed vehicles, trucks, and sirens.
 Horses at AAE are accustomed to a more active environment as opposed to a quiet/sterile environment.
 Some do well; others will do better in a quieter environment.

-Sponsor
+Sponsor bria

 Contact